Colorado to Florida Car Shipping

 Colorado to Florida Vehicle Transport FAQs

-Preparing your vehicle for transport from Colorado to Florida is straightforward.
-Here’s what you need to do:
+Preparing your vehicle for shipping from Colorado to Florida is simple!
+Follow these key steps to ensure a smooth transit:

-Document condition: Take photos of your car from all angles before shipping.
-Note any scratches, dents, or dings.
+- Document the condition: Take clear photos of your vehicle from all angles before the carrier picks it up.
+This protects you if any disputes arise.

-Remove accessories: Take off any exterior items like bike racks, spoilers, or custom antennas that could be damaged or come loose during transport.
+- Remove accessories: Take off any exterior add-ons like bike racks, spoilers, or custom antennas that could be damaged on the road.

-Yes, your vehicle is fully insured during transport from Colorado to Florida.
-Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Yes, your vehicle is insured during transport from Colorado to Florida.
+Every carrier in the Sherpa network is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your shipment begins, we verify that the carrier’s insurance is active and valid.
-We also require all carriers to list Sherpa Auto Transport as a Certificate Holder on their policy.
-This gives you an extra layer of protection throughout your Colorado to Florida shipment.
+Before your car ever leaves Colorado, we verify that the carrier’s insurance policy is active and in good standing.
+We also require all contracted carriers to add Sherpa Auto Transport as a Certificate Holder on their insurance policy — giving you an extra layer of protection throughout the entire journey to Florida.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.